Hulalazz/cs207-F17/project/milestone1_rubric.md

    common situations.
 You may want to show how the code works with a small set of reactions.

+I recommend that you write your model doc in Markdown.
+Please don't use Word.
+Using Latex is also acceptable.

 ## Code Documentation
 All modules, classes, and methods must be documented.
 Try not to repeat things.
 Make sure you include doctests.

 ## Input file
 Your code must be able to read in and parse an `XML` input file (as discussed in class).
 I will